albert-r-waldron/cse6040-devkit/docs/exam/midterm-1.md

 ## Rubric

+For each high-level concept below include one moderate complexity (2-pt) exercise featuring that concept as the focus of the solution.

 ### Python Data Structures

 - Create and perform basic programming tasks with these data types: **str, int, bool, float**